 This will generate a file called "tacony.inp" which can be loaded by StormWISE using the menu sequence "FILE/Select INP file" (or by clicking on the select INP tool) and navigating to the Tacony folder.
+Note that the input data for BMP's is not contained in AVGWLF output.
+Also, it is necessary to provide a mapping between the landuse categories used in AVGWLF and those used in StormWISE.
+Thus, gwlf_postprocessor expects a separate input file called "BMP.inp" is to be in the same folder with the ".csv" files containing sections dealing with the landuse mapping, BMP treatment fractions, half costs, and removal efficiencies.
+An example BMP.inp file is provided and it can easily be edited.
 The data editing screen below appears:

 The tabs on this screen show the four different model components of all StormWISE projects: Sets, 1DTables, 2DTables, and 3DTables.
 There are three different sets, LANDUSE, DRAINAGE, and POLLUTANT.
 LANDUSE contains the names of the landuse categories used in the current project.
 DRAINAGE contains the names of the subwatershed drainage areas, which are 9654, 9664, and 9802 in this case.
-POLLUTANT contains the names of the pollutants to be included in the analysis, in this case SEDIMENT, TOT\N (total nitrogen) and TOT\P (total phosphorous).
+POLLUTANT contains the names of the pollutants to be included in the analysis, in this case SEDIMENT, TOT_N (total nitrogen) and TOT_P (total phosphorous).

-Clicking on the 1DTables tab shows subtabs for the two one-dimensional tables which contain numeric entries for the "TREATMENT\FRACTION" and the "HALF\COST\PER\AREA," as shown below.
+Clicking on the 1DTables tab shows subtabs for the two one-dimensional tables which contain numeric entries for the "TREATMENT_FRACTION" and the "HALF_COST_PER_AREA," as shown below.
 The first is the fraction of the runoff that is captured by the water quality BMP, typically 90%.
 The second is the BMP cost per acre of drained area for each managed land use category.
 This "marginal cost" increases with the fraction of the entire acreage treated.
-The HALF\COST\PER\AREA is the marginal cost at the point where half of the acreage in a particular land use category is managed by BMP's.
-Estimates of this cost parameter are estimated from site-specific BMP cost data using the BMPFIT program, described earlier.
+The HALF_COST_PER_AREA is the marginal cost at the point where half of the acreage in a particular land use category is managed by BMP's.
+Estimates of this cost parameter may be estimated from site-specific BMP cost data using the BMPFIT program, described earlier.
+Alternatively, to obtain a "first-cut" estimate of watershed-wide BMP costs the user may estimate the HALF_COST_PER_AREA using the marginal cost of a single BMP technology that would most likely be deployed to reduce runoff and pollutant loadings for each landuse category, as shown in Equation (5) of the 2006 StormWISE Report to EPA (included with the StormWISE installation).